ST10203070/ST10203070_PROG6221_POE/README.txt

 Changes based on the lecturer's feedback:

-Given the lecturer's feedback, I changed the main method of the Program class.
-I broke the tasks up into methods to limit the amount of code in the main method.
-The main method now has one object instantiation and two method calls.
-I also fixed all the logical issues that were present in the code.
-There were many warnings that I had not addressed in Part 1.
-Finally, I made sure the software displays the data which was an issue due to the logical errors.
+Given the lecturer's feedback, I put my code logic into the MainWindow.xaml.cs file instead of the Program.cs file.
+I have also implemented user validation for certain actions.
+For example, clearing recipes, adding recipes, displaying specific recipe, filtering recipes, and scaling recipes.